Lecture Notes in Cosmology

 The expansion of Eq.~\eqref{Thetaexpspherharm} can be inverted as follows:

-and the $a_{\ell m}$'s are promoted to stochastic variable, just as $\Theta$ is.
-Again, it is the initial conditions for cosmological perturbations which are actual stochastic variables for which inflation predicts a power spectrum, so we shall introduce a transfer function.
+and the $a_{\ell m}$'s are promoted to stochastic variables, just as $\Theta$ is.
+Again, it is the initial conditions for cosmological perturbations that are actual stochastic variables for which inflation predicts a power spectrum, so we shall introduce a transfer function.

 For Gaussian perturbations, the expectation value and variance of the $a_{T,\ell m}$'s are:

 and the $C_{TT,\ell} = \langle|a_{T,\ell m}|^2\rangle$ form the CMB power spectrum .
 Introducing the Fourier transform, we have: